 In return, growing vegetables and fruit trees on the same site ensures that nothing is wasted from our animals, as their manure is put to good use in returning fertility to our soils.
 The cycling of all organic fertility relies on animals of one size or another - whether that is cattle, chickens, worms, or soil organisms - to break down plant material into nutrients that new plants can access.

 In the urban context, livestock can also play a role in reducing waste more widely.
 Our urban environments produce huge quantities of food waste, the majority of which ends up in landfill, where it produces methane.

-In the past year, three cattle at Kelmarna have consumed more than 10 tonnes of fruit and vegetable scraps from local greengrocers that would otherwise have gone to landfill.
-This has prevented methane emissions of around 19,760kg Co2-e, more than off-setting the methane produced by the cattle themselves in the same time period, estimated to be around 6,900kg Co2-e.
+In one year, three cattle at Kelmarna consumed more than 10 tonnes of fruit and vegetable scraps from local greengrocers that would otherwise have gone to landfill.
+This prevented methane emissions of around 19,760kg Co2-e, more than off-setting the methane produced by the cattle themselves in the same time period, estimated to be around 6,900kg Co2-e.

 In this way, urban livestock can play a valuable role in wider society’s transition from a linear to a circular economy.

 Use and value diversity

 A diverse farming system enables farmers to make the best use of the unique and varied environments of their farm.

 In Kelmarna’s case, our vegetable gardens are on flat or gently-sloping land, with a north-facing aspect, which makes them suitable for vegetable growing (despite a base of clay soil under all the years of compost).
 By contrast, most of the area currently occupied by our paddocks is much steeper, on heavy clay soil, and with wetland elements near Cox’s Creek, all of which makes it poorly suited for crop growing, but still suitable for grazing livestock.